example42/puppet-tp/README.md

   - Debian 6
   - CentOS 6

+Main Tiny Puppet defines **work only on Puppet 4.x**.

+Puppet 3.x compatible defines have the ```3``` suffix.

+So, for example:

-Tiny Puppet is expected to work on Puppet 3.x and Puppet 4.x.
+    tp::install   # Is optimised for Puppet 4 (doesn't work on earlier versions) tp::install3  # Works on Puppet 3 and 4

 **IMPORTANT NOTE**: Do not expect all the applications to flawlessly work out of the box for all the Operating Systems.
 Tiny Puppet manages applications that can be installed and configured using the underlying OS native packages and services, this might not be possible for all the cases.